maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 ## Intro

 ### What is the Sahel region of Africa?
-The Central Sahel is a region in West Africa comprised of the countries Burkina Faso, Mali and Niger.Political violence is a major issue in each of these countries [1]
+The Central Sahel is a region in West Africa comprised of the countries Burkina Faso, Mali and Niger.Political violence is a major issue in each of these countries and they have all been subject to [1]

 ### What is the situation there?
-<b>terror</b>
+**terror**

 ### What is the Global Terrorism Database?
 big Data